 Your Name (as you are registered with the University) Your Permanent Address Contact email (personal preferred) Contact telephone Files List the file names and suffixes to be uploaded (Ensure they are emailed with this form) Title The title of your thesis as displayed on the title page Abstract Please write a brief description of your work, or copy an abstract you have included in the Thesis Qualification level e.g. Masters, Doctoral Qualification name e.g. MSc, MA, MPhil, PhD etc Creator Your full name School The University School you are registered to Number of pages Insert number of final pages to thesis Sponsor's or funder Sponsor's or funders name e.g. research councils, or NHS etc. write N/A if none Projects Write project name/title if related to any specific funded project on thesis Keywords These words or phrases will be what other researchers will use to find your work.
-Separate each new term with a; Subject heading Overall subject area of your thesis if known e.g. Science, Zoology, Education etc MeSH Heading Open Access archive Opt-Out Medical subjects only - if known e.g. Science, Zoology, Education etc Tell us any reason that access to your thesis should be restricted.
-You may archive Opt-Out mesis should be resulcted.
-Tou may
+Separate each new term with a; Subject heading Overall subject area of your thesis if known e.g. Science, Zoology, Education etc MeSH Heading Medical subjects only - if known e.g. Science, Zoology, Education etc Open Access Tell us any reason that access to your archive Opt-Out thesis should be restricted.
+You may

-Trem detend zere te present (see also over Rights/FOI restrictions) request an embargo if Open Access Archiving will prejudice your interests, or if your work: - contains large quotes of text, code or music, images or diagrams, - is related to a patent application, - is covered by confidentiality or publication agreements Publications Has this thesis formed the basis of any publications, if so please list the bibliographic references.
+(see also over Rights/FOI restrictions) request an embargo if Open Access Archiving will prejudice your interests, or if your work: - contains large quotes of text, code or music, images or diagrams, - is related to a patent application, - is covered by confidentiality or publication agreements Publications Has this thesis formed the basis of any publications, if so please list the bibliographic references.
 Comments A space for any other information or queries, confidentially of thesis etc.